RonBulaon/CertificateMakerSender/README.md

 ```

 #### Run:
 Execute the tool by running below command (or make an executable file).
-Once the GUI has started supply the needed information from samples folder.
+Once the GUI has started supply the needed information.
+You can follow sample files at samples folder.
 ```
 python app.py
 ```